-- b) The following uses may be permitted within the first and/or second storey of a development within the Downtown Tall Residential Precinct: - (i) residential uses (including townhouse developments only when incorporated into a tall building); - (ii) retail and service commercial and office uses in accordance with Subsection 8.1.1(3.2) and Schedule D-1: Downtown Urban Centre-Commercial and Office Streets, of this Plan; and - (iii) recreation uses. - c) Development shall: - (i) be in the form of tall buildings achieving a minimum height of twelve (12) storeys; and - (ii) not exceed a maximum height of twenty-one (21) storeys.
+- b) The following uses may be permitted within the first and/or second storey of a development within the Downtown Tall Residential Precinct: - (i) residential uses (including townhouse developments only when incorporated into a tall building); - (ii) retail and service commercial and office uses in accordance with Subsection 8.1.1.(3.2) and Schedule D-1: Downtown Urban Centre-Commercial and Office Streets, of this Plan; and - (iii) recreation uses. - c) Development shall: - (i) be in the form of tall buildings achieving a minimum height of twelve (12) storeys; and - (ii) not exceed a maximum height-which shall be established through the Zoning By-Law of twenty-one (21) storeys.